-Actually I had better get a move on as she has something with chicken bubbling on the stove and the aromas are drifting my way - definitely delicious.
-It could even be this dish.
+Actually I had better get a move on writing out this recipe of hers as she has something with chicken bubbling on the stove and the aromas are drifting my way - definitely delicious.
+It could even be this dish if I am lucky.

 The Piedmont region is home to many a great Italian chicken recipe.
 However, this one is the best in my opinion.
-The Chicken Cacciatore (here's the recipe) is great as well and probably a close second.
+Maria's Chicken Cacciatore (here's the recipe) is great as well - hard to choose which one I prefer.

 2 tablespoons of all purpose flour